-Acriche MCPCB fits all lenses without modifications

-"We have made a very careful, new design, to continue the VDE-, CEand TUV proven design from SSC", states Mr. Juergen Krueger, cofounder of Fa.
+Acriche MCPCB fits all lenses without modifications "We have made a new, very careful design, to continue the VDE-, CEand TUV proven design from SSC", states Mr. Juergen Krueger, cofounder of Fa.
 GK Technik.
 "The new aluminum MCPCB can be directly connected to 230V AC.
-With a creepage of 6.3mm, we address the needs of those customers who make very reliable and safe products."

-The new MCPCB is a combined design.
-It contains the needed resistors and fits the available lenses of 26,5mm diameter.
-The shape is an octagon with a side-to-side distance of 35mm.
+With a creepage of 6.3mm we address all customers who needs to make very reliable and save products."
+The new MCPCB is a combined design, it contains the needed resistors and fits to the available lenses for 26,5mm diameter.
+The shape is an octagon with side-to-side distance of 35mm.
 It contains two holes for M3-screws.
 This new octagon MCPCB can be mounted together with all available lenses without modifications.
-The panel contains 30 pieces of this MCPCB.
+The panel contains 30 pieces of this MCPCB, and the data for automatic populating, and for the solderpaste-stancel as well, are available free of charge.
+This new MCPCB is available from stock.
 GK Technik also provides support for your own OEM-design.